[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 Share your love

-Multiple Choice Questions of Accounting for Partnership firm Basic concepts chapter of class 12 Accountancy
+Multiple Choice Questions of Accounting for Partnership firm Basic concepts chapter 1 class 12 Accountancy

 If the partnership deed is silent or has not been formulated, then partners are entitled to